Broadway Market (Baltimore)

-Broadway Market was established in 1786 in Fells Point, Baltimore, United States, and was most recently renovated in 2019 after being shuttered for nearly a decade.
-The market currently consists of two separate shed buildings featuring various food retail options within.
-The market is managed by the Baltimore Public Markets Corporation, a non-profit operating on behalf of the City of Baltimore.
+Broadway Market was established in 1786 in Fells Point, Baltimore, Maryland, United States, and was most recently renovated in 2019 after being shuttered for nearly a decade.
+The market currently consists of two shed-like pavilions: the North Pavilion (also referred to as the North Shed or the North Market) and the South Pavilion (also referred to as the South Shed or the South Market).
+The North Pavilion houses local food vendors and a plant store, while the South Pavilion houses The Choptank, a seafood restaurant operated by Atlas Restaurant Group.

+The market is owned and managed by the Baltimore Public Markets Corporation, a non-profit operating on behalf of the City of Baltimore.